ibm-cloud-docs/account/enterprises.md

 ## Resource management
 {: #enterprise-resources}

 Resources and services within an enterprise function the same as in stand-alone accounts.
 Each account in an enterprise can contain resources in resource groups and services in Cloud Foundry orgs and spaces.
 Account groups can't contain resources.
-For more information, see [Working with resources and services](/docs/resources?topic=resources-resource).
+For more information, see [Managing resources](/docs/account?topic=account-manage_resource).

 ![A diagram that shows that resources are contained in accounts in the enterprise.](images/enterprise-resources.svg "Resources are tied to the account in the enterprise, just like a stand-alone account."){: caption="Figure 3.
 Resources in an enterprise" caption-side="bottom"}